pgk2115/NeuralTransfer/README.md

 transfer allows us to take photographs and merge the information contained within them with the artistic styles of a separate picture

+The high-level math behind neural style transfer is to define two distance functions, one for content , L<sub>content</sub>, and one for style, L<sub>style</sub>.
+Then, given a style and a content image (also functions as the input image) optimization is performed to minimize both distance functions.

 ## Data

 The first task is to crop and reformat the images into a square.
 Cropping